Smixi/mywoosh-fit-fix/README.md

 The issue is that Garmin Connect try to read the Session messages, which does contains zeroed values for the average_power, etc.

 This script simply read all your .fit files in the current directory, and create a patched_xxx.fit file that contains the average values.

+Thanks to @muktihari for [Fit](https://github.com/muktihari/fit) library that provide the ability to parse .fit files.